divonlan/genozip/docs/genozip.rst

                      |

 **VCF-specific options**

+.. option:: --chain  chain-file.
+Lifts a VCF to be a dual-coordinate VCF (DVCF).

+| See: :ref:`dvcf`

 .. option:: --sort.
 Causes genozip to generate a "reconstruction plan" that will allow genocat to show the file sorted.
 This is designed for mildly-unsorted files.
 If the file is highly unsorted this might result in genocat loading a big portion of the uncompressed file to memory (genocat --unsorted can be used to prevent sorting).
 This option is always set for dual-coordinates files unless overridden with --unsorted.